 - Recurrent, sudden, urgent need to urinate.

-The AUA (American Urological Association) Symptom Index is a questionnaire designed to determine the seriousness of a man’s urinary problems and to help diagnose BPH.
-The patient answers seven questions related to common symptoms of benign prostatic hyperplasia.
-How frequently the patient experiences each symptom is rated on a scale of 1 to 5.
-These numbers added together provide a score that is used to evaluate the condition.
+- AUA Symptom Index: The AUA (American Urological Association) Symptom Index is a questionnaire that helps in determining the complexity of the urinary problems.
+It is a great aid in diagnosing BPH.
+There are seven questions related to common symptoms of benign prostatic hyperplasia that a patient has to answer.
+Each question has a rating scale from 1 to 5.
+The scores are added to make a grand total which is used to evaluate the condition.
 An AUA score of 0 to 7 means the condition is mild; 8 to 19, moderate; and 20 to 35, severe.

-This test measures the amount of urine that remains in the bladder after urination.
+- Post-Void Residual (PVR): This test measures the amount of urine that remains in the bladder after urination.
 The patient is asked to urinate immediately prior to the test and the residual urine is determined by ultrasound.
-PVR, less than 50 ml. generally indicates adequate bladder emptying and measurements of 100 to 200 ml. or higher often indicate blockage.
+PVR, less than 50 ml. generally indicates adequate bladder emptying and measurements of 100 to 200 ml. or higher often indicate a blockage.

 Treatment for Enlarged Prostate